 The good news is that about 100 grams of cheddar cheese contains about 24 IU (0.6 micrograms) of Vitamin D.If you don’t know what to do with cheese then we have to admit, you’ve certainly been living under a rock (and missing out)!
 But a good old cheese sandwich is an idea, or grating some over your omelette or pasta is also just as delicious.

-If you’re looking for more ways to include Vitamin D in your diet, we highly recommend you take Reverse Life Immune 52.
-It contains 3 x the daily recommended amount of Vitamin D which is perfect in helping to keep your immune system strong, and fighting the darker winter days.
+If you’re looking for more ways to include Vitamin D in your diet, we highly recommend you take Reverse Life Original collagen formula.
+With added Vitamin D, it's the perfect supplement until sunnier days are back.

 If you’re looking for more nutritional information, you might be interested in How Much Protein Do I Need a Day?